mjordan/islandora_workbench_docs/docs/development_guide.md

 3.     ):
 4.     """Note: this method appends incoming CSV values to existing values, replaces existing field
 5.     values with incoming values, or deletes all values from fields, depending on whether
 6.     config['update_mode'] is 'append', 'replace', or 'delete'.
-It doesn not replace individual
+It does not replace individual
 7.     values within fields.
 8.     """
 9.     """Parameters